The Top 5 OTC Cold Sore Treatments Compared

-Cold sores, also known as fever blisters, are common but bothersome viral infections that develop around the mouth.
-Though cold sores aren’t dangerous, they’re often painful and unsightly.
+Cold sores, also known as fever blisters, come from a common but bothersome viral infection that materializes on the lips or around the mouth.
+Though these lesions aren’t dangerous, they’re often painful and are highly contagious.

-Abreva® is an over-the-counter cream used to treat cold sores and fever blisters.
-It contains the only non-prescription ingredient approved by the FDA to accelerate the cold sore healing process.
+Abreva® is an over-the-counter cream used to treat cold sores (fever blisters).
 Apply Abreva® directly to your cold sore at the first sign of emergence for best results.
-This OTC treatment can be used up to five times a day, or as directed by your doctor.
+This OTC cold sore treatment can be used up to five times per day, or as directed by your doctor.

 How Does Abreva® Work?

-When used at the first sign of that cold sore “tingle”, Abreva® can reduce healing time to between 2.5 and 4.1 days.
-It works by blocking the herpes virus from entering healthy skin cells and replicating.
-This means that Abreva® delivers best results when applied in evenly spaced intervals to keep the skin consistently covered.
+When used at the first sign of that cold sore “tingle,” Abreva® can reduce healing time to as few as 2.5 days.
+Abreva® delivers best results when applied in evenly spaced intervals to keep the skin consistently covered.

 What Are the Pros, Cons, and Price of Abreva®?

 Orajel™ is a popular over-the-counter medication for instant and targeted pain relief in and around the mouth.
-For herpes simplex cold sores, the Orajel™ Cold Sore formula includes six active ingredients shown to treat the pain, itching, and dryness caused by cold sores.
+The Orajel™ Cold Sore formula includes active ingredients clinically demonstrated to treat the pain, itching, and dryness associated with cold sores.

 How Does Orajel™ Work?

-Orajel™ uses a combination of skin protectants, topical anesthetics, and topical analgesics to temporarily relieve symptoms of cold sores and fever blisters.
-The product is applied directly to the cold sore and blended well until the green tint disappears.
-It’s safe to apply Orajel™ three times a day to maintain comfort.
+Orajel™ uses a combination of skin protectants and topical anesthetics to temporarily relieve symptoms of cold sores (fever blisters).
+You can apply the product directly to the cold sore and blend it in well until a green tint disappears.
+It’s safe to apply Orajel™ three times per day to maintain comfort.

 What Are the Pros, Cons, and Price of Orajel™?

-Orajel™ minimizes the pain and discomfort of cold sores with benzocaine, a local anesthetic that blocks nerve signals in the body.
-As a result, it increases comfort but doesn’t accelerate the healing process or prevent future cold sore outbreaks.
+Because Orajel™ uses benzocaine to diminish the pain of cold sores, it increases comfort but doesn’t accelerate the healing process or prevent future cold sore outbreaks.

-ViruLite® is a cold sore treatment device that uses light technology to shorten the healing time of cold sores.
-It was first approved in the United Kingdom and Europe and is now available in the United States as well.
-This FDA-cleared treatment can be used without a prescription to target cold sores from home.
+ViruLite® is a cold sore treatment device that uses light technology to expedite the healing time of cold sores.
+It was first sold in the United Kingdom and Europe and is now available in the United States.
+This FDA-cleared treatment can be used without a prescription to target cold sores at home.